1 Teen Dead, Another Hurt In North Minneapolis Shooting

-MINNEAPOLS (WCCO) — A 15-year-old boy was killed and a 16-year-old boy was hospitalized after a shooting in north Minneapolis Friday night.
+MINNEAPOLS (WCCO) — A 15-year-old boy was killed and a 16-year-old boy was hospitalized after a drive-by shooting Friday night in north Minneapolis.READ MORE: Teen Arrested For Aiding And Abetting Mall Of America Shooter

-Officers say they found the 15-year-old boy with a gunshot wound.
+Officers say they found the 15-year-old boy with gunshot wounds.
 He died at the scene.
+He was later identified by the Hennepin County Medical Examiner as Santana Da’quan Jackson of Minneapolis.
+He died from multiple gunshot wounds.

 Police say the 15-year-old’s death marks the 95th homicide in the city this year.